-Even in cases where the campus may ultimately be precluded from determining that a policy violation occurred (see #12 below), Appendix E requires us to proceed with the hearing.
+Even in cases where the campus may ultimately be precluded from determining that a policy violation occurred (see #14 below), Appendix E and F require us to proceed with the hearing.
 This is because other key circumstances could develop, such as the complainant changing their mind to participate; the development of evidence during the hearing (such as another witness's testimony) that makes complainant's credibility less critical; or respondent's testimony developing in a way that no longer contradicts complainant's statements.

-8. If there is a hearing and the complainant indicates that they do not intend to participate, what evidence may the hearing officer allow in the hearing?
+10. If there is a hearing and the complainant indicates that they do not intend to participate, what evidence may the hearing officer allow in the hearing?

 The hearing officer should allow all evidence that is relevant to an issue that is disputed and relevant to the question of whether a policy violation occurred.
-How this evidence is weighed and whether a policy violation may be found, after the hearing is concluded, depends on considerations discussed in ##12 and 13, below.
+How this evidence is weighed and whether a policy violation may be found, after the hearing is concluded, depends on considerations discussed in #14 below.

-9. If there is a hearing and a party indicates that they do not intend to participate, can they still submit evidence and questions?
+11. If there is a hearing and a party indicates that they do not intend to participate, can they still submit evidence and questions?

 Yes.
-Even if a party does not intend to participate in the hearing, they can submit the same information as a participating party, including proposed evidence, witnesses, and questions for the hearing officer to ask the other party and witnesses.
+Even if a party does not intend to participate in the hearing, they can submit the same information as a participating party, including proposed evidence, witnesses, and questions for the hearing officer in Appendix E - or their advisor in Appendix F - to ask the other party and witnesses.

-10. What role does the investigation report play in the adjudication process (if there is a hearing)?
+12. What role does the investigation report play in the adjudication process (if there is a hearing)?